Perfecto-Quantum/Examples/README.md

 # Quantum Example
-This Folder contains different examples for using Quantum
+This folder contains different examples for using Quantum

 ## Two Devices example:
-This example show how to open and control two devices in one script.
+This example shows how to open and control two devices in one script.
 In this example deviceA send a SMS to deviceB which read and validate it

-how does it work ?
+how does it work?
 The devices definition done in the TestNG.xml

     <parameter name="perfecto.capabilities.deviceName" value= "04157DF43344482C"></parameter>